DarrenCCT/Tournament-Analysis/README.md

 # EUAC Data Analytics (In-Progress)

 EUAC (European ARMS Competitive) is a video game tournament series for the Nintendo Switch game ARMS.
-This project is a Python-based data analytics toolset designed to gather, process, and analyze tournament, match, and player data from the EUAC events.
+This project is a Python-based data analytics toolset designed to gather, process, and analyse tournament, match, and player data from the EUAC events.

 ## Project Overview